 You might not have used it before, but let us tell when it is about keeping you warm in a tent, this fantastic product works miraculously.
 The blanket is specially made to reflect the heat back to your bed.
 All you have to do is take a duct tape and tie the blanket to the ceiling of your tent.
 The reflective sheet will attract all the heat from the tent and will throw back to your bed.

 Suppose you didn’t have the time to buy a reflective blanket, you can go for animal furs and skin.
 They are excellent heat absorber and will keep your tent warm.
+Check out the list of the top 8 camping blankets to keep you warm and toasty.

 Take care of things you have